-- 1. A system, comprising: - a communication interface for sending data over a network; a memory having, stored therein, computer program code; and one or more processing units operatively coupled to the memory and configured to execute instructions in the computer program code that cause the one or more processing units to: - generate one or more dynamically-changing, temporally unique identifiers; - receive, over the network, a first request from a first client for a generated identifier related to a first data subject; - associate, in response to the first request, a first generated identifier with the first data subject; - generate first time period data, wherein the first time period data comprises information defining a first time period during which the first generated identifier may be used to identify the first data subject; - store, in the memory, the first generated identifier and the first time period data; and - send the first generated identifier over the network to the first client. - 2.
-The system of claim 1, wherein the instructions in the computer program code further cause the one or more processing units to: - associate one or more data attributes with the first generated identifier. - 3.
-The system of claim 2, wherein at least one of the one or more data attributes associated with the first generated identifier relates to an action, activity, process, purpose, identity, or trait of the first data subject.
+1. A system (2800) for anonymizing data subjects, comprising:

+a communication interface for sending data over a network (2860); a memory (2720) having, stored therein, computer program code; and

+- one or more processing units (2740) operatively coupled to the memory (2720), wherein the one or more processing units (2740) are configured to execute instructions in the computer program code that cause the one or more processing units (2740) to: - generate two or more different dynamically-changing, temporally unique identifiers; - receive, over the network (2860), a first request from a first client for generated identifiers of the two or more dynamically-changing, temporally unique identifiers related to a first data subject; - associate, in response to the first request, a first generated identifier of the two or more dynamicallychanging, temporally unique identifiers with the first data subject; - 25 generate first time period data, wherein the first time period data comprises information defining a first time 25 period during which the first generated identifier is used to identify the first data subject; - generate second time period data, wherein the second time period data comprises information defining a second time period which is different to and non-overlapping with the first time period, during which the first generated identifier is used to identify a second data subject different from the first data subject, and during which the first generated identifier is not used to identify the first data subject; - 30 associate, in response to the first request, a second generated identifier of the two or more dynamicallychanging, temporally unique identifiers with the first data subject; - generate third time period data, wherein the third time period data comprises information defining a third time period which is different to and non-overlapping with the first time period during which the second generated identifier is used to identify the first data subject; - 35 store, in the memory (2720), the first generated identifier, the second generated identifier, the first time period data, the second time period data, and the third time period data; and send the first generated identifier and the second generated identifier over the network (2860) to the first client. - 40 - 2.
+The system (2800) of claim 1, wherein the instructions in the computer program code further cause the one or more processing units (2740) to:

+associate one or more data attributes with the first generated identifier.

+- 3. The system (2800) of claim 2, wherein at least one of the one or more data attributes associated with the first generated identifier relates to an action, activity, process, purpose, identity, or trait of the first data subject. - 4.
+The system (2800) of claim 3, wherein the instructions in the computer program code further cause the one or more processing units (2740) to: